snhb2002/Cybersecurity-Project-1/README.md

 ### Target Machines & Beats
-This ELK server is configured to monitor the following machines:
+This ELK server is configured to monitor the following 2 machines:

 - Web-1 10.0.0.5
 - Web-2 10.0.0.6

-We have installed the following Beats on these machines:
+I have installed the following Beats on these machines:
 - Webservers

 These Beats allow us to collect the following information from each machine:
 - Machine health, performance, system logs and events etc.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
-Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
 - Copy the filebeat file to file-conifg.yml.
 - Update the filebeat.yml file to include...
-- Run the playbook, and navigateto check that the installation worked as expected  (Screenshot)
+- Run the playbook, and navigate to check that the installation worked as expected  (Screenshot)

 ![Kibanaserver png](https://github.com/snhb2002/Cybersecurity-Project-1/blob/4f6d312a4650c2e24eff8b8b306af988bb2c78b7/diagrams/updated%20kibana%20screen.PNG)

-: Answer the following questions to fill in the blanks:_
+Answer the following questions to fill in the blanks:_
 - Which file is the playbook?
-Ansible-playbook files
+The file playbook is the Ansible-playbook files
 - Where do you copy it?
-Root of ansible
+You copy it to the Root of ansible
-- Which file do you update to make Ansible run the playbook on a specific machine? hosts configuration file
+- Which file do you update to make Ansible run the playbook on a specific machine?
+You use the hosts configuration file to update to make Ansible run te playbook on a specific machine.

 How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-- HostName in Host configuration file
+- I specify which maching to install the ELK server on versus which to install Filebeat on by the HostName in Host configuration file

 Which URL do you navigate to in order to check that the ELK server is running?
 - SSH azureuser@10.0.0.5 (Web-1)